Quantum information with quantum-like bits: Quantum-like interfence

 where we introduced the classical conditional probability

 We discuss now the correspondent of \cref{eq:CFTP} for the present QL framework.
-Let $\mc F$ and $\mc G$ be two nondegenerate QL observbles, whose eigenvalue problems are defined as in \cref{eq:eigFG}.
-In this case, the QL conditional probabilities defined in \cref{eq:P_psi_cond} lose their dependence on the initial state $\psi$:
+We restrict the following analysis to couples of non-degenerate observables, $\mc F$ and $\mc G$, whose eigenvalue problems are defined as in \cref{eq:eigFG}.
+The eigenvalues of these operators are associated with one-dimensional subspaces, which can be fixed by selecting any eigenvector.
+In this case, the QL conditional probabilities defined in \cref{eq:P_psi_cond} lose their dependence on the initial state $\psi$, and can be simply expressed as

 Note that the probabilities in \cref{eq:symm_cond} are symmetric, differently from their classical correspondents in \cref{eq:cond_class}.
 Observables $\mc F$ and $\mc G$ obeying this property for all $\bs\sigma,\bs\sigma'\in\bs{\mc S}$ are called \emph{symmetrically conditioned}. \cite{khrennikov2010} This feature is a signature of \emph{Bohr's principle of contextuality}, \cite{bohr1987,khrennikov2005,khrennikov2022} expressing the impossibility of strictly separating physical observables and the experimental context under which those are measured.
 The role of contextuality in a QL probabilitistic framework can be highlighted by rewriting total and conditional probabilities [\cref{eq:born,eq:symm_cond}, respectively], on an equal footing: